Campfire Creamy Polenta with Fresh Corn

 Instructions

-Heat milk.
-Pour milk into a pot and warm over medium heat until steaming but not boiling.
-Stir occasionally.
+Heat the milk.
+Pour the milk into a pot and warm over medium heat until steaming but not boiling.
+Stir occasionally to prevent sticking.

-Cook cornmeal.
-Remove pot from heat once milk is steaming.
-Slowly add cornmeal while stirring to prevent clumps.
-Return pot to heat and cook until thickened and bubbling.
+Cook the cornmeal.
+Take the pot off the heat.
+Slowly add the cornmeal while stirring to avoid clumps.
+Return to the heat and cook until the polenta thickens and starts to bubble.

-Add fresh corn.
-Stir in fresh corn kernels and cook on low heat for 10 minutes, stirring occasionally.
-If mixture sticks, avoid scraping bottom or transfer to a new pot.
+Add the fresh corn.
+Stir in the corn kernels and lower the heat.
+Cook gently for 10 minutes, stirring occasionally to prevent burning.
+If it sticks, avoid scraping the bottom.

-Final touches.
-Add butter and cheese, stirring occasionally until melted.
-Remove from heat, season with vinegar and salt, and serve with your favorite meats or veggies.
+Finish and season.
+Add the butter and cheese, stirring until melted.
+Remove from heat, stir in vinegar, and season with salt to taste.
+Serve hot with your favorite meats or veggies.

 Top Tips